What is mindfulness?

 Ok, great.
 But why would you bother to practise mindfulness?

-Simply because it is an easy way to promote emotional, physical and mental well-being!
+Simply because it is an easy way to promote emotional, physical and mental well-being in an increasingly busy and stressful world!
 It costs you nothing and can be done almost anywhere at any time, so why wouldn’t you want to learn how to do it?

 Here are 7 different ways to practise and incorporate mindfulness into your life every day.

 Of all the exercises you can use to practise mindfulness, the simplest is one to start with is probably mindful breathing.